 - It’s harder to really localize product marketing and even the product itself without local leaders.
 Buyers are different in different geos.
 Even if the core product is the same.

 - Customer success in bigger accounts really benefits from a local presence.
 The bigger customers do want to connect with their local contacts.

 - A local team gets to know the local ecosystem much, much better.
 The systems integrations.
 The channel partners.
 The integration partners.
 It’s much easier to co-sell and co-market together when you and your partner are both local.

-I recently caught up with Anjali Sud, CEO of Vimeo, where 50% of their $350m+ in ARR is from international customers.
+A little ways back, I caught up with Anjali Sud, CEO of Vimeo, where 50% of their $350m+ in ARR was from international customers.
 Her advice?
-Even in an almost 100% distributed world, local offices are just as important as ever.
+Even in a distributed world, local offices are just as important as ever.
 It’s just maybe, they can be a bit smaller.
 Maybe support and more of inside sales can be done from the HQ.
 But having a local GM in each core market, with at least a small team under team, remains critical to outperforming across the globe.

 Once you have even $1.5m ARR in a geographic area, if you can hire someone strong to be the GM of that geo, or a hands-on regional VP of Sales, make the hire.
 The reason is, at $1.5m in ARR, let’s assume the next goal is $3m ARR from, say, “Europe”.
 If you hire a local team, and you think they can get you to $4m in that time instead — then it’s totally worth it.
 Spend that $1m delta, or at least part of it, to get there faster, bigger, and stronger.
 It just compounds from there.
 That small team will more than pay for itself over time.

 It may be a bet.
 You may not be sure.
 Too early is tough.
 If you do this at $250k in European revenues, it will be harder to see it as accretive.
 Although it might be worth it even then, if you have higher-touch customers.
 Just one great hire might get you another big deal or two.